Ohervet/SED_Host_Galaxy_Correction/README.md

 # Redshift
 redshift=0.1187

-# Host template file
-template_file=templates/EG_13Gy.dat
 ```

-- I advise you to not change the template file unless you know what you are doing.

 - Launch `scripts/host_corr.py` to apply the host correction.
 Corrected SED and associated SED plot should be written in `results/`